First, think about how you want your moving illustration to look, then create a new canvas and draw your drafts.

 ·Specify cels on the [Timeline] palette to make the images in your animation move.

-On the iPad, some operations may differ.
-For operations specific to the iPad, please refer to the next point.
+On the tablet and smartphone versions, some operations may differ.
+For operations specific to those versions, please refer to the following article.

 Drawing a Draft